As CI and HCI gain traction, IT administrators with the skills to perform hyper-converged and converged infrastructure...

 Having a solid working knowledge of public cloud platforms such as Microsoft Azure and Amazon Web Services is a good start.
 It may also be helpful to have experience with cloud automation tools, such as Chef and Puppet.
 You will also need architectural knowledge of infrastructure, platform and software-as-a-service models.

-Another thing that may help you to get the job is knowledge of compliance standards.
+Another thing that may help you get hyper-converged and converged infrastructure jobs is knowledge of compliance standards.
 The organization has no doubt put forth great effort to comply with applicable regulations.
 Transitioning to a private or hybrid cloud environment requires an organization to continuously evaluate how any proposed configuration and architectural changes might affect its state of compliance.

 Is converged or hyper-converged infrastructure right for your company?